Welcome to another project in a long line of “I don’t know why I’m doing this” projects!

 The Kodeboard is about 20x slower, but around the same accuracy if you squint.

-So I guess we call that tie (or should I say a — ·· ·
+in morse code, we will call this competition a tie (or should I say a — ·· ·

 What next?